scaldi/scaldi-website/learn.md

 Scaldi do not provide any mechanism to "magically" inject `repo` and `metrics` when `UserService` is instantiated.
-Generally it can be a good idea to provide some kind of safe mechanism for this, so maybe in future Scaldi will get a macro that will automatically provide the constructor arguments for you.
+Generally it can be a good idea to provide some kind of safe mechanism for this, so maybe in future Scaldi will get a macro that will automatically initialize constructor arguments for you.

-Another approach would be to bring the implicit injector instance in scope of class and do the injection there:
+Another approach would be to bring the implicit injector instance in scope of class and do injection directly there:

 {% highlight scala %}
 class UserService(implicit inj: Injector) extends Injectable {